Terms & Conditions for the Ecare group of companies (trading as Curam).

 Where care is funded via Local Authority, NHS or approved personal budgets, Curam may vary or waive standard platform fees subject to verification.

-Proof of funding may be required.
+Proof of funding will normally be required.

 Fees cannot be refunded retrospectively where incorrect funding details were selected.